Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 If Mary wants 4 different locations to update this special (4 different menu locations), they’re going to need to have to redesign and print 4 different posters throughout the month and 52 odd posters throughout the year.
 On top of that, Mary is going to have to spend her time changing the posters every week and paying for replacements in case of damages etc. As the owner of the cafe, Mary has other hats she needs to wear on the day-to-day basis.

-Digital signage:
+Digital Signage:

 • Licencing for software (ideally one that comes with support and updates included)